The S parameter for a Light Composite Higgs: a Dispersion Relation Approach: parameter in the Minimal Composite Higgs Model

 \subsection{Matching}

 We now proceed with the first step in the computation of the $S$ parameter---matching the UV complete, strong sector theory to the effective theory described by the Lagrangian \reef{eq:SILH}.
 The matching will determine the coefficient $c(\mu^2)$ in $O_S$.
 To perform the matching, we have to pick an observable sensitive to this coefficient and compute it in the full and in the effective theory.
 The natural observable is the $J^{3L}J^{3R}$ current-current vacuum polarization, $\widetilde\Pi_{LR}(q^2)$ discussed in the previous section.
 We will evaluate it at $m_h^2\ll |q^2| \ll \mu^2$ (to be within the range of the effective theory) and at $q^2<0$ spacelike.
 In full theory $\widetilde\Pi_{LR}$ is given by the dispersion relation Eq.~\reef{eq:piLR}.
 We can simplify that equation by splitting the integral into two parts: above and below $\mu^2$.
 In the first part the density is very well approximated by the two-goldstone density \reef{eq:flat}.
-Up to $O(q^2/\mu^2)$ corrections we obtain: \beq \widetilde\Pi_{LR}(q^2)=\frac{v^2}{4f^2}\left[\frac{1}{48\pi^2}\log\frac{ \mu^2}{-q^2}+\int_{\mu^2}^\infty ds\,\frac{\rho(s)}{s}\right]\,. \eeq
+Up to $O(q^2/\mu^2)$ corrections we obtain:\footnote{Note added (April 2015): Notice that it would be wrong to think of $\mu$ in this computation as a regulating scale.
+This observable is finite and does not need a regulator in the full theory.
+We are just rewriting the exact expression for $\widetilde\Pi_{LR}(q^2)$ in the form explicitly exhibiting $\log{ \mu^2}/({-q^2})$ in preparation for the matching with the computation in the effective theory where $\mu$ will indeed play a role of the scale in dimensional regularization.} \beq \widetilde\Pi_{LR}(q^2)=\frac{v^2}{4f^2}\left[\frac{1}{48\pi^2}\log\frac{ \mu^2}{-q^2}+\int_{\mu^2}^\infty ds\,\frac{\rho(s)}{s}\right]\,. \eeq

 We now have to compute the same observable in the effective theory.
 The current-current correlation function will be the difference of the goldstone-goldstone and Higgs-goldstone loops evaluated at the external momentum $q$.
 We also have to include the contact contribution from $O_S$.
 Since we are assuming $-q^2\gg m_h^2$, the Higgs boson mass can be neglected.
 We do this computation in dimensional regularization at the scale $\mu$.
 Up to $O(q^2/\mu^2)$ corrections, we get\footnote{The finite term appears from an integral over the Feynman parameter: $6\int_0^1 dx\,(x-x^2)\log (x-x^2)=5/3$.} { } Requiring that the result agree with the full theory answer \reef{eq:full} fixes $c(\mu^2)$: \beq c(\mu^2)=\frac{1}{4}\int_{\mu^2}^\infty ds\,\frac{\rho(s)}{s}-\frac{1}{192\pi^2}\left(N_{\eps}+\frac{5}{3}\right) \eeq Notice that the dependence on $q^2$ cancels as it should, since we can do the matching at any $q^2\ll\mu^2$ and the result must be the same.